cream-cheeese/JeansScrape---Web-Scraping-Script-for-Aquila.pk-Women-s-Jeans-Collection-Description/README.md

 Install the necessary dependencies mentioned in the requirements.txt file.
 Run the script using Jupyter Notebook.
 View the console output to see the extracted details.
-Optionally, customize the script to suit your specific requirements.